-2. What is the best way to check for discolored water in my home?
+3. How can I check for discolored water in my home?

-To check for discolored water, turn on the COLD WATER spigot in either your bath tub or bathroom sink for a couple of minutes.
+To check for discolored water, turn on the cold-water spigot in either your bath tub or bathroom sink for a couple of minutes.
 It is easiest to see discolored water in a white tub or sink.
-If the water is clear after a couple of minutes, it should indicate that the water out in the main is clear; therefore, it should be safe to do laundry and use hot water at that time.
-If the water is discolored after a couple of minutes, turn the water off and wait for an hour or so until you check again.
-Please remember that if it is your scheduled flushing day, we recommend waiting until another day to do laundry.
-Be careful, as well, to check for discolored water before using hot water.
+If the water is clear after a couple of minutes, it should indicate that the water out in the water main is clear as well, and therefore, you should be able to resume using your water as usual at that time.
+However, if the water is discolored after a couple of minutes, turn the water off and wait for an hour or so until you check again.
+Discolored water may occur for period of anywhere up to 24 hours, but during flushing it typically lasts for a few hours.

-7. What if I do not want to drink or cook using discolored water, even if it is safe?
+8. What if I do not want to drink or cook using discolored water, even if it is safe?

 We recommend that you store some water a day or so ahead of time so that you have some available for drinking and cooking during your scheduled flushing time.

-11. Why does the BPU flush their water mains?
+9. Why does the BPU flush their water mains?

 Flushing is performed nationally.
-An alternative to flushing that other places may use is to add chemicals (poly-orthophospates) to the water; the chemicals line the pipes and prevent rust from forming and accumulating in the pipes.
+An alternative to flushing that other places may use is to add chemicals (orthophosphates) to the water; the chemicals line the pipes and prevent rust from forming and accumulating in the pipes.
 The BPU, however, decided not to add these chemicals to our water because they may change the taste and feel of the water.

-13. Why does the BPU flush during the daytime?
+11. Why does the BPU flush during the daytime?